Kristijan885/ABS-SC2-RL-Bot/README.md

 ## What it does

-This bot learns to efficiently run a marine production line in the SC2 BuildMarines mini-game:
+This bot learns to efficiently produce marines in the SC2 BuildMarines mini-game by performing these key actions:
-- Selects SCVs to do the dirty work
+- Selecting worker SCVs
+- Selecting barracks buildings
-- Builds supply depots right before hitting the supply cap
+- Building supply depots to increase population capacity
-- Places barracks in good spots
+- Constructing barracks for marine production
-- Pumps out marines as fast as resources allow
+- Training marines whenever resources are available
+- Managing resource allocation between buildings and units

+## Environment

+The environment is wrapped with a custom Gym interface that:
+- Uses a MultiDiscrete action space [6, 84, 84] representing:
+ - Action type (select SCV, build barracks, build supply, etc.)
+ - X coordinate on the map
+ - Y coordinate on the map
+- Processes raw SC2 observations into a format suitable for CNN-based policies
+- Handles reward calculation based on marine production and resource efficiency
+- Manages transitions between game states and episode termination

 ## How it works